-The KIKPE Numismatic Collection comprises over 4,000 coins acquired in Europe and the USA at international auctions houses and art dealers.
+The KIKPE Numismatic Collection comprises about 18,700 coins, etc, acquired in Europe and the USA from international auctions houses and art dealers.
 The core of the collection consists of ancient Greek and Byzantine coins.
 The issuing authorities of the first cover almost the entire Hellenic and Hellenizing world, from Spain, South Italy and Sicily to the Hellenistic kingdoms founded on the morrow of Alexander the Great’s conquests from the Middle East to Northwest India.

 The Byzantine section of the collection includes coins of almost all the emperors, as well as a wide variety of denominations and issues of mints that operated in different periods of the Byzantine millennium.

 The collection possesses a significant number of Modern Greek coins of different alloys, as well as coins of Hellenic and Hellenized cities, which were minted during Roman imperial times.
 Acquisitions extend also to Arabo-Byzantine and Turkoman coins, coins of the Latin East, etc. Although these categories are represented by few specimens, they function as connecting links between the periods spanned by the majority of the coins in the collection.